oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================

 -- Table: academic_results
-CREATE POLICY "Manage academic results" ON public.academic_results FOR ALL
+CREATE POLICY "Comprehensive academic results access" ON public.academic_results FOR ALL
   USING (
     get_my_role() = 'admin'
     OR
-    ( -- Teachers can manage results for students in their assigned classes get_my_role() = 'teacher' AND
+    ( -- Teachers can access results for students in their assigned classes get_my_role() = 'teacher' AND
       class_id = ANY (SELECT t.assigned_classes FROM public.teachers t WHERE t.auth_user_id = (SELECT auth.uid()))
     )